Zipstack/unstract/unstract/tool-registry/README.md

 ### Private Tools

 - In contrast, private tools are documented in the `private_tools.json` file.
 This file is not tracked by git.
-These tools are designated for restricted or specialized use and are not accessible to the general public via the cloud platform.
-They are generally pulled from a supported container registry and require authentication.
+These tools are meant for restricted or specialized use and are visible only to the running Unstract instance.
+They are generally pulled from a supported private container registry and hence require authentication.

 ## Registering New Tools (Private Tools)